Probate Q&A Series

 1. Request a certified copy of your Letters Testamentary or Letters of Administration from the clerk of superior court.

-3. Prepare a deed (often called a Probate Deed or Personal Representative’s Deed) that names the decedent, your authority, and the beneficiary.
-Work with a local title company or real estate attorney in that state to ensure the deed form meets county requirements.
+3. Prepare any deed or other transfer document required by the law of the state where the property is located.
+Work with a local title company or real estate attorney in that state to ensure the form meets county and state requirements.

-4. Record the deed in the county land records where the property is located.
-Once recorded, title passes to the beneficiary and the transfer is complete.
+4. Record the required document in the county land records where the property is located if permitted by that state’s law.
+Title to real property passes according to the law of the state where the property is located.

 2. Fulfilling North Carolina Creditor Notice Requirements